CoffeeJunkiee/coffeejunkiee.github.io/_posts/2020-01-18-jeeves-HTB.md

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/jeeves/script-console.png" alt="Script Console">

 ## Reverse Shell
-Knowing that we can do some exploitation with the script console in Jenkins.
+Knowing that we can do some exploitation with the Script Console in Jenkins.
 There are couple methods to get a reverse shell where I'll share two.

 ### Reverse Shell - Method #1
 After googling around things such as "jenkins language scripting" or "jenkins reverse shell" there is information that says that the langauage used to execute scripts in the console is called "Groovy".
 So, from this language the reverse shell obtained came from ["frohoff"](https://gist.github.com/frohoff/fed1ffaab9b9beeb1c76) on github.